Literature / Excession

 If the Fate Amenable to Change had been a human, at this point, it would have looked down, put one hand over its eyes, and shaken its head.

-Mind Rape: The Grey Area.
+- Mind Rape: The Grey Area.
 There is a reason the other Minds call it Meatfucker.
 Effectors are pretty much this when used as weaponry, which is doing is such a taboo for culture Minds (at least when the victim is a living creature).
-The Attitude Adjuster is killed this way, being made to believe that it has crossed the Moral Event Horizon and forced to commit suicide.
+The Attitude Adjuster kills itself this way, after it realizes it has crossed the Moral Event Horizon and can't live with the fact.